-2.Foundation: How do you know which foundation is right for you?
+How do you know which foundation is right for you?
 Experiment!
 This is where the beauty counter ladies can help.
 They’ll test out different samples near your jawline and will find the perfect shade for your skin tone.
 Be sure to tell them if your skin is oily or dry, because the wrong type of foundation may cause breakouts.
 Leave the store, if necessary, so you can see how each shade looks in outdoor lighting.

-- Foundation shouldn’t cover your face like a mask; you only need to apply it over problem areas where your skin tone is uneven or where you have dark circles.
+♡ Foundation shouldn’t cover your face like a mask.
+You only need to apply it over problem areas where your skin tone is uneven or where you have dark circles.

-- If you feel the need to apply it everywhere, use it sparingly near your hairline and around your eyes (excess can gather in your smile lines around the eyes).
+♡ If you feel the need to apply it everywhere, use it sparingly near your hairline and around your eyes.
+(Excess can gather in your smile lines around the eyes.)

-- You also want to make sure you blend really well near your jawline.
+♡ Make sure you blend really well near your jawline.

-- We both recommend selecting a foundation that includes sunscreen.
+♡ Select a foundation that includes sunscreen.